galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 {: .comment}

-On the other hand, __chimeric sequences__ are considered a contaminant, and should be remove because they can result in an artificial inflation of the microbial diversity. __Porechop__ also allows to eliminate these anomalous sequences.
+On the other hand, __chimeric sequences__ are considered a contaminant and should be removed because they can result in artificial inflation of the microbial diversity.
+With __Porechop__ you can eliminate them.

 > ### {% icon hands_on %} Hands-on: Task description
 >